AdaptiveConsulting/ReactiveTraderCloud/docs/deployment/logs.md

     - --> **cluster**
     - --> **<ENVIRONMENT_NAME>**

-## Environment running with docker
+## Local Environment running with docker
 All logs will be shown on the console following the `docker-compose up` command

 [google-cloud-console]: https://console.cloud.google.com/home/dashboard?project=adaptive-trader